EngReteti/My-CS-Journey/README.md

 🌱 The Encourager: I am a dedicated knowledge sharer, using these repositories to act as a resource for young tech enthusiasts starting their journey.

-💡 Thriveness: My portfolio is proof of my initiative—I don't just complete coursework; I build, test, and iterate with passion.
+💡 Thriveness: My portfolio is proof of my initiative, I don't just complete coursework; I build, test, and iterate with passion.

 🛠️ Technical Toolkit: